-21.8 What if I mistakenly file sensitive or confidential information?
+21.7 What if I mistakenly file sensitive or confidential information?

-- (a) Contact the ECF Help Desk via email at helpdesk@nysd.uscourts.gov, or by telephone at (212) 805-0136, Monday through Friday during normal Clerk's Office hours.
-The filing will be temporarily sealed and made invisible to the public. - (b) After notifying the ECF Help Desk, the filing party must ask the presiding judge, in writing, for the filing to be formally sealed by the Court. - (c) Electronically file a redacted version of the mistaken filing.
+- (a) Contact the ECF Help Desk via email at helpdesk@nysd.uscourts.gov.
+The subject line should include the words "Emergency Sealing Request".
+The filing will be temporarily sealed and made inaccessible to PACER users. - The suggested hours for the electronic filing of sealed documents are $8:30 \, \text{AM} 4:00 \, \text{PM}$, Monday through Friday, excluding holidays, when court staff are available to assist with any difficulties you may encounter.
+If the request for assistance is received after business hours, it will be addressed the next business day. - (b) After notifying the ECF Help Desk, the filing party must ask the presiding judge, in writing, for the filing to be formally sealed by the Court. - (c) Electronically file a redacted version of the mistaken filing.